 In future football business models (Conn, 1997), the possible regulation of third-party ownership should be oriented to define the rights and objectives of both the external investors and of the football clubs at the same time.

-In the light of these considerations, the phenomenon of TPO of professional footballers can be introduced into and regulated in future football business models through adequate discipline coming from national federations and international organisations.
-The aim is to promote harmonisation of the regulations on the TPO of professional football players.
+In the light of these considerations, the phenomenon of TPO of professional footballers can be introduced into and regulated in future football business models through adequate discipline coming from national federations and international organizations.
+The aim is to promote harmonization of the regulations on the TPO of professional football players.